kaiser-dan/proj_naive-embedded-reconstruction/README.md

 A compatible Python install is needed to begin - the package management is handled by Conda as described below.
 - [Python \[3.10+\]](https://python.org/downloads/)
 - [Conda \[4.14+\]](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html)
+- [GNU Make \[4.2+\]](https://www.gnu.org/software/make/) (only needed for our provided `makefile` - see [Reproducing Experiments](#reproducing-experiments))

 A complete list of packages is available in the `environment.yaml` file.
 Instructions for creating a controlled environment from this manifest is available below, in the [Installing](#installing) section.

+> _Note: We personally recommend using mambaforge, an extension of conda that is considerably faster and more robust.
+Further information can be found in the [Mamba docs](https://mamba.readthedocs.io/en/latest/index.html)_.

 ## Installing

 To (locally) reproduce this project, do the following:

-0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+1. Download this code base.
+Notice that raw data are typically not included in the git-history and may need to be downloaded independently - see [Reproducing Experiments](#reproducing-experiments) for more information.
-1. Open a terminal with Python and Conda installed and run the commands:
+2. Open a terminal with Python and Conda installed and run the commands:
    ```
    $> conda env create -f environment.yaml
    $> conda activate EmbeddedNaive
    ```

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

 ## Quick Start